personium/ansible/1-server_unit/How_to_generate_Self-signed_Unit_Certificate.md

 ### Part 2.
 Create self-signed unit certificate

 1. Use the openssl command to create a Certificate Signing Request file.
-    \* Configure it interactively.
-The Common Name is you specify here specifies the FQND of your Personium unit.
+    \* The configuration procedure is interactive.
+Please use the FQDN of your Personium Unit for the value of "Common Name".
 (Required)

     ```console
     # openssl req -new -key unit.key -out unit.csr
     ```

     **Example:)**
-    \* If the FQND of the Personium unit is "personium.example.com"
+    \* In the case when the FQDN of the Personium Unit is "personium.example.com"

     ```console
     # openssl req -new -key unit.key -out unit.csr